OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 Messages are the objects that are being transmitted between chains.
 The message is sent by a requester, to a target, and contains a payload.
 The message may also contain some additional optional parameters and assets attached to it.

+We refer to the payload and parameters as the "message contents".

 #### Message delivery

 The process by which the message becomes available on the destination chain.
 This process may include message execution.